aroojchaudhary/aroojchaudhary/README.md

 - 👯 I’m looking to collaborate on **Internship Oppertunity**

-- 💬 Ask me about **NodeJS, AdonisJS, ExpressJS, MySQL, PostgreSQL, MongoDB, RESTfull API's**
+- 💬 Ask me about **NodeJS, AdonisJS, MySQL, PostgreSQL, RESTfull API's, JavaScript**

 - 📫 How to reach me **aroojchaudhary105@gmail.com**